Parable #6. Lamp on a Stand #2 (of 2):

 גַּם אֵין מַדְלִיקִים נֵר לָשׂוֹּם אוֹתוֹ תַּחַת הָאֵיפָה כִּי אִם־עַל־הַמְּנוֹרָה לְהָאִיר לְכָל־אֲשֶׁר בַּבָּיִת׃

-A. “Nor do men kindle (light) a lamp just to put it under a dry-measure bowl (bushel measure), but on the menorah (lampstand), to illuminate all who are in the house.”
+A. [Mattai 5:15] “Nor do men kindle (light) a lamp just to put it under a dry-measure bowl (bushel measure), but rather put it on the Menorah (lampstand) and then illuminate all the people who are in the house.”

 וַיּאֹמֶר אֲלֵיהֶם הֲיָבִיאוּ הַנֵּר לָשׂוּם תַּחַת הָאֵיפָה וְתַחַת הַמִּטָּה וְלֹא לְהַעֲלוֹתוֹ עַל־הַמְּנוֹרָה׃

-B. He said to them, “Do people bring out a lamp in order to put it under the bushel-measure (Hebrew, seah) or under the bed, rather than to set it on the menorah?”
+B. [Markos 4:21] He said to them, “Do people bring out a lamp in order to put it under the bushel-measure?
+(Hebrew, seah) or is the Menorah placed under the stand (bed, rest, resting place) rather than to set it on a stand?”

 וְאֵין־אִישׁ מַדְלִיק נֵר וּמְכַסֶּה אוֹתוֹ בִּכְלִי וְלֹא יְשִׂימֵהוּ תַּחַת הַמִּטָּה כִּי עַל־הַמְּנוֹרָה יַעֲלֵהוּ לְמַעַן יִרְאוּ כָּל־בָּאֵי הַבַּיִת אֶת־הָאוֹר׃

-C. “No one lights (kindles) a lamp then covers it over with a container (vessel).
-And one would not place it under the bed, but sets it up on the menorah so that all who come into the house may see the light.”
+C. [Lukas 8:16] “No one lights (kindles) a lamp then covers it over with a container (vessel).
+And one would not place it under the bed (rest, resting place), but rather sets it up on the Menorah so that all the people who come into the house may see the light.”

 אֵין מַדְלִיק־נֵר לָשׂוֹּם בַּסֵּתֶר אוֹ־תַחַת הָאֵיפָה כִּי יְשִׂמֵהוּ עַל הַמְּנוֹרָה לְמַעַן יִרְאוּ בָּאֵי הַבַּיִת אֶת־אוֹרוֹ׃

-D. “No one, after lighting a lamp, puts it in hiding (i.e. a covered way, vault, cellar, crypt) or under the measuring bowl (bushel-measure).
-But one places it on the menorah so that all who come into the house may see its light” (the Light-bringer; Lukas 11:33).
+D. [Lukas 11:33] “No one, after lighting a lamp, puts it in hiding (i.e. a covered way, vault, cellar, crypt) or under the measuring bowl (bushel-measure), but rather one places it on the Menorah so that all the people who come into the house can see the light.”

 The Three Absurdities: